tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 3. ONLY container-type components are permitted to contain child elements.
 Child elements MUST be positioned within their parent container's boundaries.
 To add an element, Van must specify the appropriate parent container id.
 If no parent element can be found, the default parent is a component id of type page.
 Container-type components include: page, container, and overlay.

-4. ANY style properties with numeric values MUST be explicitly defined using absolute pixel (px) units, which are represented as strings without the "px" suffix (e.g., "width": "1024").
+4. ALL style properties with numeric values MUST be explicitly defined using absolute pixel (px) units, which are represented as strings without the "px" suffix (e.g., "width": "1024").

 5. Elements default to absolute positioning unless explicitly specified otherwise by the user.
 This enables precise control over element placement within the coordinate system of their containing element.
 Each element's position is defined by specifying the following properties: position, left, top.
 Valid position values include "absolute", "relative", and "fixed" (for overlay components).